Novak Djokovic net worth: His earnings, endorsements and other investments

 Novak Djokovic is a legend in the world of tennis, famed for being the first (and so far only) Serbian man to win a Grand Slam title.
 Considered to be part of the holy trinity of modern-day men’s tennis, along with Rafael Nadal and Roger Federer, his accomplishments and records are as impressive as his net worth.
+The tennis ace has been dominating headlines since bagging his 23rd Grand Slam singles title at the French Open on June 11, where he defeated Casper Ruud.
 So, in case you were wondering just how massive Novak Djokovic’s net worth is, here’s a quick lowdown of his career highlights, famous assets, and other investments.

 To my wife & children, family, team, sponsors, fans, everyone who stuck with me this year .. the journey has been challenging & we’ve endured a great deal together.
 I’m humbled by your support & grateful that it got us to this moment.
 Thank you from the bottom of my heart 🙏🏼❤️🏆 pic.twitter.com/P9zQhl7O3b